Skip to main content

 The general principle of good faith under article 1375 CCQ applies throughout the maintenance relationship, requiring both the provider and the client to act honestly, cooperatively, and in good faith in all aspects of the contractual relationship — from scheduling maintenance visits and reporting equipment problems to resolving disputes about the quality of work performed.

 Maintenance contracts can be structured in several ways depending on the nature of the equipment, the client's operational needs, and the parties' risk allocation preferences.
-A comprehensive maintenance contract (contrat de maintenance global or full service) covers all maintenance services including parts, labour, and emergency calls for a fixed annual fee, providing the client with cost certainty and the maximum coverage.
+A thorough maintenance contract (contrat de maintenance global or full service) covers all maintenance services including parts, labour, and emergency calls for a fixed annual fee, providing the client with cost certainty and the maximum coverage.
 A preventive maintenance contract covers only scheduled inspections and routine servicing, with corrective repairs billed separately at an agreed hourly rate.
 A corrective maintenance contract covers repairs on an on-call or emergency basis, without scheduled preventive services.
 A mixed contract combines a fixed-fee preventive maintenance program with hourly-rate corrective maintenance and emergency services.

 Maintenance contracts in Quebec must also comply with applicable regulatory requirements.
 In the construction sector, maintenance contractors who perform work that falls within the definition of construction work under the Act respecting labour relations, vocational training and workforce management in the construction industry (Loi R-20) must comply with the regulatory requirements of the Commission de la construction du Québec (CCQ-CCQ).
-Building owners and managers must ensure that maintenance contractors performing work on pressure vessels, boilers, electrical systems, fire protection systems, and elevators are properly licensed under the applicable regulations of the Régie du bâtiment du Québec (RBQ).
+Building owners and managers must confirm that maintenance contractors performing work on pressure vessels, boilers, electrical systems, fire protection systems, and elevators are properly licensed under the applicable regulations of the Régie du bâtiment du Québec (RBQ).

 Health and safety compliance is another critical dimension of Quebec maintenance contracts.
 Under the Act respecting occupational health and safety (RLRQ, c.
-S-2.1, LSST), both the client as owner of the premises and the service provider as an employer have independent legal obligations to ensure the health and safety of the provider's technicians while they are performing maintenance work on the client's property.
+S-2.1, LSST), both the client as owner of the premises and the service provider as an employer have independent legal obligations to confirm the health and safety of the provider's technicians while they are performing maintenance work on the client's property.
 The maintenance contract should address which party is responsible for specific health and safety measures, including the provision of personal protective equipment, lockout/tagout procedures for equipment, confined space entry protocols, and the communication of hazardous materials information.

 When Do You Need a Maintenance Service Contract — Quebec (Contrat de maintenance et d'entretien)?